Jama'at Nusrat al-Islam wal-Muslimin: Activity

 JNIM attacked a military training camp near the airport in Mali's capital in September 2024 as explosions were heard in the area.
 Within hours, the government announced it was temporarily closing the airport in Bamako.
 The whole attack lasted for 9 hours and 100+ were killed and wounded.
 At least 15 people were arrested in connection with the attack.
 JNIM took responsibility through their media.

 On 18 April 2025, Jama'at Nasr al-Islam wal-Muslimin claimed responsibility for coordinated attacks on two military posts in northeastern Benin, resulting in the deaths of 70 soldiers, according to the SITE Intelligence Group.
 The assaults occurred in Kandi province, Alibori department, approximately 500 kilometers from the capital, Cotonou.
 This marks the deadliest attack attributed to jihadist groups in Benin since the expansion of Sahel-based insurgencies into coastal West African states.

 The conflict, which began in Mali in 2012 and spread to Burkina Faso and Niger, has increasingly destabilized regions further south, including Benin and Togo.
 The broader insurgency has caused widespread displacement and contributed to political instability in the region, including several military coups between 2020 and 2023.

 JNIM utilizes the Starlink satellite internet system for communications.
-According to a report by Le Monde, this is because it had been recently found to be more practical and affordable than the usage of satellite phones.
+According to a report by Le Monde; this is because it had been recently found to be more practical and affordable than the usage of satellite phones.
 The use of Starlink has enabled the organization to communicate in areas where security forces have no network.
-Observers have noted a "lack of rigor in verifying identities," and many loopholes in Starlink's subscription system, which has allowed armed groups to exploit it.
+Observers have noted a "lack of rigor in verifying identities" and many loopholes in Starlink's subscription system, which has allowed armed groups to exploit it.

-In October, JNIM's Nigerian Brigade claimed responsibility for an attack that killed one Nigerian soldier while also seizing weapons and cash in central Nigeria, its first known attack in the country.
+In October 2025, JNIM's Nigerian Brigade claimed responsibility for an attack that killed one Nigerian soldier while also seizing weapons and cash in central Nigeria, its first known attack in the country.

+In April 2026, JNIM's fighters launched a massive offensive throughout Mali.
+The assault was unprecedented as several cities hundreds of kilometres apart were concurrently attacked.
+JNIM was supported by the Azawad Liberation Front (FLA), a group composed of pro-independence Tuareg people.
+The strategic urban areas that were the target of the offensive were Kidal and Gao in the north, Sévaré in the centeral regions, and Bamako and Kati in the south.

+Kati is a garrison town that is home to Camp Soundiata Keïta, the main military base in Mali, which is only 20 km from the capital.
+During the dawn attack the home of Mali Defense Minister Sadio Camara, the second most powerful figure in the Mali government, was killed in an explosion.
+The Azawad Liberation Front declared that they had seized the town of Kidal in the north.
+Regional security analysts described the joint JNIM-FLA offensive as a "stinging defeat for the junta".